Burns support groups

 For more details please call Annette on Mars Ward on 020 3315 3706 or email caw-tr.burnsfamilygroup@nhs.net.

-London Area Burns Adult Support Group
+London Area Burns Adult Group

 The group continues to meet roughly four times a year and is open to adults (16+) who have experienced a burn of any sort, at any age, and have been treated at any hospital.
 Although based in London, we have members from all over the country.
 We alternate between meeting to listen to speakers, have group discussions, and take part in social events.
 We are happy for people to bring family and friends with them.

+People who feel comfortable sharing their experiences do, it feels quite natural.
 This group offers a unique opportunity to not only get support from but also to give support to other burns survivors.
 People tell us that it can be really valuable to meet others with experiences of burns.

 Looking back on 2023